-Winter months hold the possibility of icy roads, downed power lines and snow drifts.
+Winter months hold the possibility of icy roads, downed power lines, and snow drifts.
 New Jersey residents should prepare now for emergencies that cold weather and winter storms can bring.

 Simple steps to becoming disaster ready include getting an emergency supply kit, making a communication plan and listening to local instructions.

-Before, during and after a disaster, it is critical that you listen for the most local, up-to-date information from emergency officials.
+Before, during and after a disaster, it is critical that you listen for the local and most up-to-date information from emergency officials.
 Local media will convey instructions from local, state and federal government partners, such as details about evacuation orders, how to safely stay where you are and when the emergency has passed.

 Exposure to extremely cold temperatures, even for short periods of time can be very dangerous especially for the very young, old or people with chronic medical conditions.
 The most serious cold-related illness is hypothermia, a drop in normal body temperature from 98.6 degrees to 95 or lower that requires emergency medical care.